MarcinOrlowski/process-dotenv/README.md

 [![Latest Unstable Version](https://poser.pugx.org/marcin-orlowski/process-dotenv/v/unstable)](https://packagist.org/packages/marcin-orlowski/process-dotenv)
 [![License](https://poser.pugx.org/marcin-orlowski/process-dotenv/license)](https://packagist.org/packages/marcin-orlowski/process-dotenv)

-DotEnv file (`.env`) are often used as runtime configuration files (i.e. [Laravel](https://laravel.com/) based PHP projects) and are not stored in your repository, so if you use Continuous Integration (CI) tools like TeamCity or Travis-CI, you need to create that `.env` file before tests can be started.
+`.env` (AKA DotEnv) files are often used to store project configuration (i.e. for [Laravel](https://laravel.com/) based PHP projects).
+As they usually contain sensitive information as API keys or DB credentials, `.env` files should never be versioned.
+This also means that if you need to use/run your project in automated pipeline, i.e. with Continuous Integration (CI) tools like TeamCity or Travis-CI, you need to create proper `.env` file before using the code.
+As `.env` file usually contains all the project configuration, there will be much more fields than said i.e.
-`Process-DotEnv` is a tool wass created to help you with this task.
+API key.
+Additionally, as project develops, new entries can be added and existing entries altered or tweaked.
+It's a developers' common practice to create `.env.dist` file, fill as much as possible (ommiting sensitive information) and put it into VCS.

+So if we treat said `.env.dist` as **template file**, then with the right tool in hand we'd be able to create corresponding `.env` file easily.
+And this is where `process-dotenv` steps in.
+The goal of this small tool is pretty simple - generate `.env` file based on the template `.env.dist`, filling/replacing specified template keys with provided values (taken either from env vars, for supplied as invocation arguments).

 **NOTE:** Whenever I say `.env` or `.env.dist` I only mean **file format**, not file name.
 Your file names can be anything you like as long its content follows dot-env file format!

-The main assumption is that you usually have file name `.env.dist` in your repository so people using your code can easily figure out how to create production ready `.env` file.
-So if we'd treat your `.env.dist` as **template file**, then with the right tool you'd be able to easily create production ready `.env` file.
-This is where `process-dotenv` steps in.
-The goal is pretty simple - generate `.env` file based on the template `.env.dist` but with all neccessary changes applied.
-So ths tool reads your `.env.dist` file and spits it out **replacing** all values that you wanted it to change either by setting enviromental variables or as command line arguments.

-**NOTE:** To avoid accidental overwrites `process-dotenv` does not create any files but echoes the final content to standard output, so to create physical `.env` file for your code you need to redirect output to file with regular redirection: ` ... > .env`.
+**NOTE:** To avoid accidental overwrites `process-dotenv` outputs processed content to standard output.
+To to create physical `.env` file need to redirect stdout to a file.
+Please see examples for more details.

 ## Env variable subsitution ##

+**NOTE:** all samples mimics shell session, so ommit `$` line for use in scripts.:

 Let's assume our `.env.dist` template file looks like this: